slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Questions Are Powerful
 A great question I love is challenges.
 “What kind of challenges did you have at work this week?
 What kind of challenges do you have living in this part of the country?
 What kinds of challenges do you have raising teenagers?”
 Everyone has got challenges.
 It gets people to share what their priorities in life are at that point in time.

-How to politely end a conversation -> escaping line ( you should go on after 10 or 15 minutes. think about it as exploring.)
+- How to politely end a conversation -> escaping line ( you should go on after 10 or 15 minutes. think about it as exploring.):
 "excuse me but i must to talk with somebody that entered the room" "excuse me i have to make a phone call" human sacrifice.. intro him and leave

-to rude people: "my mum always told me not to speak with strangers, now i know why"
+- to rude people: "my mum always told me not to speak with strangers, now i know why"

-HOWEVER:

-> *'No one’s going to help you in a way that’s prejudicial to them.'*
+HOWEVER: no one’s going to help you in a way that’s prejudicial to them.

 <!--
 The best way to be highly influential is to be human to everyone you meet.